cogini/s3_uploader/README.md

     if s3_uploder_config do
       sources = s3_uploder_config[:sources] || []

+      # Use a separate hackney pool for S3 uploads to avoid blocking other HTTP requests in the app.
+      # The pool name should match the one used in ExAws config
       :ok = :hackney_pool.start_pool(:ex_aws_pool, timeout: 15_000, max_connections: 40)

       # [{Hackney.Pool, name: :ex_aws_pool, max_connections: 40, timeout: 15_000}] ++